-September 1 - Application available online for the following fall semester
+September 1 - Application available online for the following fall semester.

 January 1 - All applications are due.
 The IBS admissions committee will begin reviewing materials by December, and earlier applications will be given priority.

-February-March On-campus interviews for selected candidates
+February to March - On-campus interviews for selected candidates.

-April 15 Deadline for candidates to accept offers to the graduate programs
+April 15 - Deadline for candidates to accept offers to the graduate programs.

 Students may apply for entry into the IBS program in only the Fall semester.
 We do not offer admission to IBS in the Spring semester.
-Every applicant must possess a baccalaureate degree from a fully accredited institution of higher learning.